devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `cat /etc/group | grep devops`{{execute}}

 The above command showed the group has been created and also it has a number associated to it which is **GID** called as Group ID, which is a unique number associated to a group.
-We can also customize those numbers while creating the group or even
+We can also customize those numbers while creating the group or even after creating the group.